Skip to content

 From September 2012, the Government has required schools to publish online information about how they have used the Pupil Premium.
 It is for schools to decide how the Pupil Premium (allocated to schools per FSM pupil) is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

-In the 2023 to 2024 financial year, schools will receive £1455 for each primary aged child registered as eligible for free school meals at any point in the last six years.
-Schools also receive £2530 for each looked after child at their school or children who have been previously looked after.
+In the 2024 to 2025 financial year, schools will receive £1480 for each primary aged child registered as eligible for free school meals.
+Schools also receive £2570 for each looked after child at their school or children who have been previously looked after.

 Rationale